retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Azure%20Open%20AI%20quick%20demos">Go to demo folder</a>

 <b>- Vectors embeddings for text, images and audio files:<br></b>
-Presentation of vectors embeddings for text, images and audio files.
+Presentation of vector embeddings for text, images and audio files.
 A quick demo to understand the embedding process.<br>
 <a href = "https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Embeddings">Go to demo folder</a>

 <b>- Embeddings with Pandas:<br></b>